microsoft/entref-spring-boot/integration-test-tool/README.md

 ### What browser does this use to simulate user interaction?

-We use [puppeteer](https://github.com/GoogleChrome/puppeteer) which, in turn uses Chrome.
+We use [puppeteer](https://github.com/GoogleChrome/puppeteer), which in turn uses Chrome.

 ### What values do I use for the base URL properties?